 Audio-Technica AT2040 cons

 - The AT2040 is a slightly heavier microphone, which could make it difficult to transport.
-The Samson Q2U, for example, weighs just 0.7 pounds—half of the weight of the AT2040.
+The Samson Q2U, for example, weighs just 0.7 pounds.
+If portability is a priority, the portable podcast setup guide covers lighter alternatives.

 - The AT2040 doesn’t come with an XLR cable, so you must purchase one separately.
 Prices start at $21.95 USD if you buy from Audio-Technica.

-The features of the Audio-Technica AT2040USB are very similar to the AT2040:
+The features of the AT2040USB are very similar to the AT2040:

 - Dynamic microphone (best suited for podcasting)